zjia3624/ELEC5305-Project-530315863/docs/index.md

 We will also test a tiny variant (channels × 0.5) or replace Bark with Mel to study the accuracy–size trade-off.

 Methodology：
-MATLAB Online: Google Speech Commands (10 classes).
+MATLAB Online: Google Speech Commands.
-Bark spectrogram baseline (fs 16 kHz, 25 ms/10 ms), optional Mel.
+Bark spectrogram baseline, optional Mel.
 CNN per MathWorks example + tiny CNN.
 Speaker-stratified split. minimal augmentation.